|

 Includes

-to canonical Romanticism, whose major texts address their readers
+is central to canonical Romanticism, whose major texts address

-as if at least some of them were 'knowing' members of a secret
+their readers as if at least some of them were 'knowing' members

 Ford,

-Includes a discussion of the intertextual role of Scott's verse
+a discussion of the intertextual role of Scott's verse romances

 Frazier,